bgermann/cforms2/readme.txt

 This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features from attachments to multi form management, you can even have multiple forms on the same page!

 Oliver, the original author, does not further develop the plugin.
 This fork is an effort to keep it up to date.
-If you want to use non-GPL versions older than 10.2 or see their changelog, you can [browse the original Trac](https://plugins.trac.wordpress.org/browser/cforms/).
 If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".

 = Credits =